 “It’ll be fine, Daria,” Jane said.

 “It was anything but fine with Natalinos.
-You got pretty frustrated with me for being my usually charming self.”
+You got pretty frustrated with me for being my usual charming self.”

 Jane shrugged.
 “You were right about him.
 Look, I’m a little nervous about going to Celegorn’s apartment on my own.
 He seems alright, but you can never be sure.
 Think of yourself as an insurance policy if it makes you feel better.
 Insurance doesn’t have to be charming.”

-“Okay, but Trent would have probably been a better choice for this.”
+“Okay, but Trent would have probably been a better choice for that.”

 Jane didn’t respond.
 Daria plodded along behind her, more and more certain that this was a trap to get her to say something so obnoxious that Jane could kick her out and feel good about it.

 “I don’t like Celegorn,” Daria admitted.

 “You barely met him.”

 “And when has barely knowing someone ever stopped me from hating them?”